 Drivers are fully responsible for being ready and prepared for joining our events at the set start times.
 Software or Hardware issues immediately prior or during events should be considered a “Did not Start” or “Did not Finish” scenario.

-3.8 Event Communications
+3.8 Event Communication Channels

 Discord Voice channel should be used wherever possible even if in listen only.
 In all community events we encourage fun, laughs and banter however when the track action is running please be respectful of others desire to concentrate and limit to only necessary comms.